magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_toilets-on-the-path.md

 kuṭīs and the toilets, they know what kind of monks live in the wat.
 Keeping things clean is one part of proclaiming Buddhism.

-While I was a young novice at Wat Ban Gor a was built and they bought over a hundred spittoons for it.
+While I was a young novice at Wat Ban Gor a *vihāra* was built and they bought over a hundred spittoons for it.
 On the annual *Pra Vessandara ngan* when there were lots of visiting monks, the spittoons were used as receptacles for betel juice.
-Remember this *ngan* is a festival of merit-making to commemorate the last life of the himself, and yet when it was over the dirty spittoons would just be stashed away in odd corners of the hall.
+Remember this *ngan* is a festival of merit-making to commemorate the last life of the Bodhisatta himself, and yet when it was over the dirty spittoons would just be stashed away in odd corners of the hall.
 A hundred spittoons, every one of them full of betel juice, and none were emptied.
 I came across these spittoons and I thought ‘if this is not evil then nothing is’.
 They filled them with betel juice and left them there until the next year; then they’d pull them out, scrape off enough of the dried crud to make them recognizable as spittoons and start spitting in them again.
-That’s the kind of that gets you reborn in hell!
+That’s the kind of kamma that gets you reborn in hell!
 Absolutely unacceptable.
 Monks and novices who act like that lack any sense of good and bad, long and short, right and wrong.
 They are acting in a lazy and shiftless way, assuming that as monks and novices they can take things easy – and, without realizing it, they turn into dogs.